-The Global Top 250 list was determined by the number of international recommendations received in the survey and their national rank.
-The logic behind the international scoring model is that hospitals which are ranked high in their national rankings should not be ranked lower than their national peers in the international ranking (to ensure internal validity), e.g. #1 in country A was ranked above #2 in country A on the global list.
+The first component is that of the international recommendations received by hospitals in the survey.
+As this pillar is irrespective of the nationality of participants, it is a metric that can be compared across countries.
+The second component incorporates the national rank of hospitals within their own country list.
+The logic behind the international scoring model is that hospitals ranked high in their national rankings should not be ranked lower than their national peers in the international ranking (to ensure internal validity); for example, #1 in country A was ranked above #2 in country A on the global list.